 If you have any photos or memories they could help uncover riverside's past and help create a public exhibition.

 electric Car charging Hub

 Stratford would benefit from an electric charging hub to encourage EV use and help improve air quality in the town.
-There is potential to site EV hubs near Fisherman's Car Park and the Recreation Ground.
+There is potential to site an EV hub in the Leisure Centre car park and near the Recreation Ground.

 Electric Bike and Scooter Hire

 Zero-emission electric bike and scooter hire could give visitors and residents a clean enjoyable way of entering the town through riverside without sitting in traffic jams.

 Electric river taxis could make journeys in and out of Stratford a special event as well as helping to reduce congestion and improve air quality.
 River taxis could do regular runs from Fisherman's Car Park to Bancroft Gardens and back again.